This Tutorial works through the ideas at Leaflet

 Popups are small boxes containing arbitrary HTML, that point to a

 specific point on the map.
-Use the addPopups()
+Use the addPopups() function to

 add standalone popup to the map.